Call 561-272-0800

 Aftercare programs are essential for sustaining recovery after completing primary addiction treatment.
 These programs provide ongoing support, resources, and strategies to prevent relapse and promote long-term sobriety.
 Here are some common aftercare options:

-Structured, drug-free environments where individuals can transition from inpatient rehab to independent living while receiving support and maintaining sobriety.
+• Sober Living Homes: Structured, drug-free environments for transitioning from inpatient rehab to independent living while receiving support and maintaining sobriety.

 • SMART Recovery: Focuses on self-empowerment and self-reliance through cognitive-behavioral techniques.